zarf-dev/proposals/0053-bundle-format/README.md

 - Granular control over each setting

 **Cons**:
-- Easy to misconfigure (8+ flags to set correctly)
+- Easy to misconfigure (many flags to set correctly)
 - No validation of flag combinations
 - Unclear what flags are needed for specific scenarios
 - Difficult to document all permutations